gregchapman-dev/musicdiff/pypi_README.md

       file1       first music score file to compare (any format music21 can parse) file2       second music score file to compare (any format music21 can parse)

-The source for that command-line tool, which calls musicdiff's high-level diff() API, can be seen [here](musicdiff/__main__.py).
-You can use it as example code for adding musicdiff capabilities to your own code.
-See the documentation [here](https://gregchapman-dev.github.io/musicdiff) to find out how to customize diff()'s behavior beyond what the command line tool does.

-A google colab notebook is available [here](examples/musicdiff_demo.ipynb).

-If you are interested in calling lower-level musicdiff APIs to do more complicated things than just visualization in PDFs, the source for musicdiff's high-level diff() API (found [here](musicdiff/__init__.py)) is good example code to read.
+The musicdiff command line tool will display two rendered score PDFs that have the differences highlighted with color and descriptive text.

+musicdiff is also a package, with APIs you can call in your own code.
+There is the high-level diff() API that the command-line tool uses (that you can tweak the behavior of), and there are also lower level APIs that you can use in projects that perhaps want to do something more complicated than just visualization in PDFs.

 ## Documentation
 You can find the musicdiff API documentation [here](https://gregchapman-dev.github.io/musicdiff).